 JUNE HUR (‘Hur’ pronounced ‘her’ – 허주은) was born in South Korea and raised in Canada, except for the time when she moved back to Korea and attended high school there.
 She studied History and Literature at the University of Toronto.
 Most of her work is inspired by her journey through life as an individual, a dreamer, and a Christian, with all its confusions, doubts, absurdities and magnificence.
-June is a critically acclaimed author of The Silence of Bones, The Forest of Stolen Girls, and The Red Palace published by Feiwel & Friends, an imprint of Macmillan Children’s Publishing Group.
-She currently lives in Toronto with her husband and daughter.
+June is a critically acclaimed author of The Silence of Bones, The Forest of Stolen Girls, The Red Palace and A Crane Among Wolves published by Feiwel & Friends, an imprint of Macmillan Children’s Publishing Group.
+She currently lives in Toronto with her loving husband Bosco, and feisty toddler daughter.

 Her YA debut novel THE SILENCE OF BONES, a murder mystery set in Joseon Dynasty Korea (early 1800s), follows a 16-year-old indentured servant within the police bureau who becomes entangled in the politically charged investigation into the murder of a noblewoman.
 It was named by the American Booksellers Association as one of the top ‘Indies Introduce’ debuts of Winter/Spring 2020, part of the Junior Library Guild Selection, American Library Awards 2021 Rise Selection, Freeman Book Awards Honorable Mention and 2021 Edgar Allan Poe Award Nominee.